ElenaKirshanova/g6k_hybrid/README.rst

     python lwe_g6k.py --n 130 --q 3329 --dist "ternary" --dist_param 0.0833 --blocksizes "50:60:1" --recompute_instance

-The experiments will terminate in a several minutes on a laptop with the output dumped in a file ``lwe_instances/reduced_lattices/exp_130.pkl``.
+The experiments will terminate in a several minutes on a laptop with the output dumped to a file ``lwe_instances/reduced_lattices/exp_130.pkl``.

 To parallelize BKZ reduction, add flag ``--nthreads``, to parallelize over different experiments add flag ``--nworkers``.
 For central binomial secrets and errors with parameter X use ``--dist "binomial" --dist_param X``.